 She has worked previously as a museum design consultant, developing content for exhibitions on subjects ranging from Catholicism to geology, via maths, trains and Roman coins.
 She has also worked with children in the galleries of the V&A, served as a primary school governor, and published cartoons and poetry.

-Humira is a Playwright, Director, Facilitator & Creative Technologist based in the North East; they are the Assistant Producer at ARC Stockton, Co-Facilitator for My Life Productions working on Northern Stage’s 50th Anniversary film project, Schools Project Co-ordinator for One Tenth Human and member of the Women in Immersive Technologies Europe through their Metaverse Creation Lab 2022.
-Humira has recently worked with Complicite & Lawnmowers Theatre Company as a Digital Stage Manager and produced the digital commission "What’s On Your Mind" at ARC and with Young Vic’s Accessing New Technologies, has been exploring accessibility with digital and virtual programmes including Virtual Reality.
+Humira is a Producer & Creative Technologist based in the North East; they are the Assistant Producer at ARC Stockton, the Project Coordinator at One Tenth Human and a member of Women in Immersive Technologies Europe through their Metaverse Creation Lab 2022.

 Daniel is a writer and performer from Middlesbrough.